brickcap/restyskeleton/README.md

 ##restyskeleton -- a pre haloween undertaking

-**WARNING**
+**WARNING -- procced at your own risk**

 restyskeleton allows you to initialize a minimal openresty application with basic nginx configuration files and a straignforward directory structure that helps you organize your code.
 The default arrangement of files and directories is just a suggesstion, not a standared or a best practice.
 Nothing that scary despite it's grim name.
 Only a form that I've found useful in my own projects.

-restyskeleton is intended to be used as a quick way to create an openresty application without investing too much energy on a project layout upfront so you can jump straight into the good stuff.  .give you ideas on how openresty code can be organized.
+Openresty works really well with your existing application servers. restyskeleton is intended to be used as a quick way to create a openresty applications, without having to invest too much energy on a project layout upfront, so that you can jump straight into the good stuff.
+Creating either standalone openresty servers or applications that enhance the abilities of your existing servers.

+restyskeleton allows you to leap over the graves,so to speak.
+No need to roll up your sleeves and embark on a six feet deep earth digging enterprise, if I may illustrate with an analogy .
+A side mission of the project is to give you ideas on how openresty code can be organized.
 Feel free to experiment with many different ways of arranging your files and settle on a form that suits you best.

-Openresty works really well with your existing application servers.
-With restyskleton you can quickly create openresty applications that can enhance the abilities of your servers.
+You must have node js installed on the system you wish to run restyskeleton on.
+Without node js the dead will lie pecaefully in their grave and foil all our evil plans.
+It's a sacrifice that must be made.
+Our Lord demands blood.

 **Turn back now**